 Dillahunt, T., Mankoff, J. Understanding factors of successful engagement around energy consumption between and among households.
-CSCW 2014 (pdf).
+Proceedings of the ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW) 2014 (pdf).

 Dillahunt, T. Using social technologies to increase sharing and communication around household energy consumption in low-income and rental communities, Doctoral Dissertation, December 2012. (abstract) | (pdf)